binarythistle/Terraform-Multi-Cloud/README.md

 2. Navigate inside the "Trigger" folder and type: `dotnet run`
 3. Hit any key + `enter` to trigger the 3 listeners

+## Teardown

+I reccommend that you destroy, (`terraform destroy`), the provisioned infrastructure once you've played with the example.
+To do so, (for each of the 3 providers):

+1. At a comment prompt - navigate to where the `main.tf` file resides
+2. Type: `terraform destroy -auto-approve` to teardown the provisioned infrastructure

+**IMPORTANT** Do this for all 3 providers

 ## Built With